mtthw777/jekyll-now/cv.md

 primary objective:

-i want to be involved in building web-apps, internet businesses, and start-ups, working alone or in a small team, in person or over the internet.
+i want to be involved with small-to-medium sized businesses (ie. not big faceless corporations) in the development of websites, web-apps, mobile apps, and internet businesses; working alone or in a small team, in person or over the internet.

 skills: